Linn-Mar High School

 Linn-Mar High School is a public high school, part of the Linn-Mar Community School District.
 It serves students in grades 9 through 12 and is located in Marion, Iowa.

 History

 Linn-Mar High School opened in the fall of 1959.
 It was built at a cost of $243,325 and housed 177 students when it opened.
 The school board had a naming contest for the school; a then-eighth grade student won $25 for submitting Linn-Mar, judged the best of 75 entries.

 In 2016, Newsweek named Linn-Mar to its list of best high schools for low-income students.

+The Linn-Mar High School began constructing a new performance hall in 2024.
+This project was completed in January 2026 with a ribbon cutting ceremony in February of 2026.

+In March 2025, the building plans for an Indoor Athletic Activity Space were proposed, and later accepted in October of the same year.
+This project is estimated to cost 53.4 million dollars.
+The funds for the center will come solely from the Linn-Mar District's existing budgets and will not penetrate the surrounding area's taxes.

 Athletics

 LMHS athletic teams are nicknamed the Lions and compete in the Mississippi Valley Conference.
 A new 6,000-seat athletics stadium opened in 2011, and a new aquatic facility opened in 2013.
 In 2024, a new 8 court tennis complex was opened.